 All children should visit the dentist regularly (every six to 12 months) for a check-up, even if they don’t appear to have any problems.
 Visiting the dentist regularly can help prevention, early detection, and management of tooth decay.

 If your child has an injury to their teeth or gums, you should see your dentist.
 Most dental injuries occur during sport, so it is especially important for children playing contact sports to wear custom fitted mouthguards.
 Parents and carers should also learn first aid for a knocked-out tooth in the

 case of a sporting accident.
 See our fact sheet

 Broken or dislodged tooth.

 Free dental services are available for children in Australia under the public dental system.
 In Victoria, most children under 12 years of age can access government funded routine dental care through a public community clinic.
 Children under 17 years of age may also be eligible for subsidised public

 dental treatment.
 Dental treatment is also provided for a fee at private clinics throughout Victoria.

 The Australian Government’s Child Dental Benefits Schedule (CDBS) funds a range of dental services including examinations, cleaning, fillings, and root canals at public and private dental clinics.
-Children aged between two and 17 years, whose parents receive family tax benefit A, are
+Children aged between 0 and 17 years, who have a Medicare Card and are receiving a Centrelink

 Department of Human Services.

 Developed by The Royal Children's Hospital Dentistry department.
 We acknowledge the input of RCH consumers and carers.

 Kids Health Info is supported by The Royal Children’s Hospital Foundation.
 To donate, visit